Facilities > VLA > Documentation > Manuals > Guide to Proposing for the VLA

 Fixed.
 The start-up scan sequence needs to be at least 10 minutes (lower frequencies) or 13 minutes (when reference pointing is used) for setup scans and for slew time from the previous (unknown) pointing.
 Another type of fixed overhead is that there usually needs to be one flux/bandpass calibrator scan per observation.
 This fixed overhead obviously affects the shorter scheduling blocks (0.5 and 1 hour) more than the longer ones.

-Fractional.
+Variable.
 This is largely determined by periodic complex gain calibrator scans, slew time in between target source and complex gain calibrator, and slew time between target sources (if more than one).
 High frequency observations require more frequent source/calibrator sequences and therefore require more fractional overhead.
 They also require reference pointing scans, typically once every hour.
+This variable overhead is often taken to be linear with time on source.

-Thus, for any frequency observing, the overhead involves:
+Thus, for any frequency observing, the overhead in the ECT accounts for:

-• A flux/bandpass calibrator scan of duration 5–10 minutes, depending on its brightness and position with respect to the target fields;
+- A flux/bandpass calibrator scan of duration 2–4 minutes, depending on its brightness at the frequency of interest;

 For high frequency observing, in addition to all points above, we also have: